Pharmacy Benefit Manager Model Legislation and Resources

 Pharmacy Benefit Manager Questions and Answers: Commonly asked questions and answers about PBMs’ role in the drug supply chain and NASHP’s model legislation.

-This chart compares pharmacy benefit manager (PBM) laws in 31 states.
+Chart Comparing Pharmacy Benefit Manager laws in 21 states.
 States took varied approaches to regulating PBMs in 2018.
-This chart details each state’s approach and how their laws compare with NASHP’s PBM model legislation.
+This chart details each state’s approach and how their laws compare with NASHP’s PBM Model Legislation A.

 NASHP’s Center for State Rx Drug Pricing develops model legislation to help states control rising prescription drug costs, and features the bills on its website.
-State officials interested in these model bills can request a legislator’s guide and additional background materials.
-Please contact Jennifer Reck to receive this state-only material.
+State officials interested in these model bills should contact Jennifer Reck for more information.

 NASHP is continuing to research state legislative and administrative actions to control pharmaceutical costs.
 Check the resources listed below for updated information.